naviguard-hq/maritime-isps-compliance-validation-schemas/README.md

 ## Enterprise Licensing & Access
 NaviGuard is a premium B2B asset pack.
 Access to the full validation engine, implementation schemas, and deployment documentation is available to licensed operators.

+Current introductory pricing for NaviGuard Professional licenses is valid until July 1st, 2026.
+Starting July 1st, pricing for both the Single Operator and Enterprise Fleet licenses will be adjusted to reflect our expanded feature set and roadmap.
+Lock in the current rate by securing your license today.

 **[Deploy Infrastructure Engine — Download Asset Pack](naviguard-io.lemonsqueezy.com)**

 ---